 If your kid is friendly, self-assured, and outgoing, riding the school bus is just another outlet for having some fun.
 Encourage your social butterfly to welcome some of the shy and quiet kids into their fold.
 Save a seat for a new kid or invite a more timid child to sit nearby.
 A little invitation can go a long way in brightening another child's day.

-(5) Remind your child to follow the rules.
+(5) Remind your child to follow the rules set by the driver.

 There is no one to supervise what is going on behind the driver's back.This is a great opportunity for kids to practice good behavior without an adult watching.
 Staying seated, not leaving trash behind, and talking quietly are just some of the many important rules.
 Parents need to talk to their kids about the importance of these guidelines.